hrojas96/Human_Resources_App/README.md

 ### Overview

-This is my graduation project, a Human Resources application designed for a company and built to comply with Costa Rican labor laws.
-It automates payroll processes, manages hours worked, vacations, incapacity compensation, and pay advances.
+For my graduation thesis, I spent six months planning, writing, and implementing a Human Resources application designed for Faustica, a family-owned farming company with over 50 employees based in San Carlos, Costa Rica.
+Before this project, it took their one-person Human Resources team a full day to calculate payroll by hand.
+This app automates that effort in mere minutes and fully complies with Costa Rican labor laws.

 ### Features

-**User Management:** Handle employees' details and records.
+* **User Management:** Handle employees' details and records.

-**Payroll Automation:** Calculate and process payroll based on hours worked.
+* **Payroll Automation:** Calculate and process payroll based on hours worked.

-**Vacation and Leave Tracking:** Manage employees' vacation days and compensations.
+* **Vacation and Leave Tracking:** Manage employees' vacation days and compensations.

-**Custom Reports:** Generate reports for HR and administrative purposes.
+* **Custom Reports:** Generate reports for HR and administrative purposes.

 ### Technologies Used

-**Frontend:** HTML, CSS, JavaScript
+* **Frontend:** HTML, CSS, JavaScript

-**Backend:** Node.js, Express.js
+* **Backend:** Node.js, Express.js

-**Database:** MySQL
+* **Database:** MySQL

-**Architecture:** Model-View-Controller (MVC)
+* **Architecture:** Model-View-Controller (MVC)

 ### Screenshots

-**Note:** The application interface is in Spanish as it was developed for a company in Costa Rica, ensuring compliance with local labor laws.
-Some screenshots are included below to provide a better understanding of the app's features.
+**Note:** The application interface is in Spanish as it was developed for a company in Costa Rica.
+The screenshots below highlight some of the app's features.

 **Attendance Registration:** Each employee has access to the system to clock in and out.
 The system tracks the hours worked, accounting for overtime.